So you have volunteered to cater for the yearly office barbecue.

 To use one:

-- Put your meat on about at least an hour before you expect to eat.
+- Plan the start of your cook so that your meat will be done at least an hour before you expect to eat.
 That way, if the meat takes longer to cook than you expected, you will still be on time.
 If it’s done an hour earlier, this is where the faux cambro comes in.

 - Fill it with about three gallons of hot tap water and seal for 30 mins to heat up